codemedarkone/my-overtime-app/README.md

 - x Icons from lgyphicons
 - x Update the styles for forms

-## Refactor TODOS:
+## TODOS:
-- refactore user assocaition in post.spect
-- Refactore posts/_form for admin user with status
+- Integrate validation for phone attr in User:
+  # no spaces or dashes
+  # exactly 10 characters
+  # all characters have to be a number